-Microwave method: Combine the peanut butter or butterscotch chips and 3/4 cup of the semisweet chocolate chips in a microwave safe bowl.
+Combine the peanut butter or butterscotch chips and 3/4 cup of the semisweet chocolate chips in a microwave-safe bowl.
 Microwave on high power for 1 minute; remove and stir.
 Continue microwaving for 30 second intervals on high, stirring after each interval, until the mixture is melted and smooth.
-Then stir in the remaining 1/4 cup chips until the mixture is smooth again; this tempers the chocolate so it will be sold at room temperature.
+Then, stir in the remaining 1/4 cup chips until the mixture is smooth again; this tempers the chocolate so it will be solid at room temperature.

 Remove the chocolate from the heat and stir in the potato sticks until well coated.

-Drop the mixture by spoonfuls onto waxed paper or parchment paper-lined cookie sheets.
+Drop the mixture by the spoonful onto waxed paper or parchment paper-lined cookie sheets.
 You make need to form the mixture a bit with your hands so it looks like the picture.

-Press candy pieces into clusters to form 'eyes'.
+Press together the candy pieces into clusters to form "eyes."
 Let the little clusters stand until set; you may want to refrigerate them until the chocolate has hardened.
 Store covered at room temperature.

 - To melt chocolate on the stove top, you'll need to combine the peanut butter or butterscotch chips and 3/4 cup of the semisweet chocolate chips in the top of a double boiler or in a heavy small saucepan.
 Add water to the bottom of the double boiler; put the double boiler over medium heat.
 Melt the mixture until it is smooth.

 - If you are taking these to a Halloween party, try to pack them on a flat tray with plastic wrap securing them.
 If these treats move too much, they might fall apart or easily break.